-Portugal Weather in October
+Portugal Weather in November

 Porto and the Douro Valley are a little cooler in October than the rest of the country.
-In November you should be able to still stroll along the Cais de Vila Nova de Gaia where the port wine cellars are and take in beautiful views while enjoying a port wine or just something to eat.
+In November you should be able to still stroll along the Cais de Vila Nova de Gaia where the port wine cellars are, so consider taking a tour of the city's famous Croft Winery, the oldest winery in Porto.

 What to Pack